Preparing for Fall 2020

 Faculty Feedback Regarding Spring Courses

 (Updated May 23) Various feedback mechanisms have been deployed about the experience of teaching remotely this spring, from surveys to focus groups.
 See the results in the communication dated May 23.

 Remote Summer Courses

-(Updated April 9) After extensive discussion and a survey of graduating seniors, the university has decided to hold virtual ceremonies on Sunday, May 17, the original scheduled date for commencement.
-We will share additional details regarding the weekend’s undergraduate, graduate and professional student graduation events in the coming weeks, but for now, please mark your calendars.
+(Updated May 14) After extensive discussion and a survey of graduating seniors, the university has decided to hold virtual ceremonies on Sunday, May 17, the original scheduled date for commencement.
+Learn about the detail in this message to students.

 Summer Study Abroad